The Essence of Lombardian Cuisine

 Risotto alla Pilota

 Risotto alla pilota originated amongst the laborers of the rice fields in the province of Mantua.
 It’s named for the laborer in charge of the pila or the mortar used for cleaning rice.
-Rather than a typical creamy risotto, this dish features a drier, grainier risotto, which could keep and be reheated over several days to suit the laborers’ lifestyle.
+Rather than a typical creamy risotto, this dish features a drier, grainier risotto, which can be kept and reheated over several days to suit the laborers’ lifestyle.
 To prepare, the rice is cooked in boiling water, and once cooked, Parmigiano Reggiano cheese and sautéed sausage meat are added.
-A variant of risotto all pilota called col puntèl sees a pork chop added as well.
+A variant of risotto all pilota called col puntèl also sees a pork chop added.

 Risotto con le Salamelle